 Many of your best university memories will undoubtedly come from late nights chats in residence, joining clubs, or scoring the winning goal for your soccer team.

-By living in residence for first year, you'll be in the middle of the action!
+With guaranteed residence for first-year and transfer students, you'll be in the middle of the action!
 Be close to your classes, the Student Life Centre, the gym, places to eat, and more.
-Each of Waterloo's first-year residences offer personal and academic support such as Living-Learning Communities, residence dons, and social activities to help you adjust to living away from home.
+Each of Waterloo's first-year residences offer personal and academic support such as Living-Learning Communities, residence life staff, and social activities to help you adjust to living away from home.

 Types of residence

 |Suite/apartment style and traditional dorm style?||Both||Traditional style|

 |Where do I eat?||At residence or at outlets around campus||At your residence|